pacifics/PassDao/README.md

 =

-# Test on Testnet
+# Test the settings on Testnet

 - Create a DAO smart contract (DAO Creator Json Interface, address 0x4857b5699268698048a0A086cCb1eEC48C47bAaC).

 - Watch the Account Manager contract (Account Manager Json Interface, address in the DAO smart contract interface).

+- Create the first Project Manager Dao contractor proposal and watch the contractor Account Manager (Account Manager Json Interface, address in the DAO smart contract events).

-- Create a Funding smart contract (Funding Creator Json Interface, address 0x6a547DD969DCc095BDAE304aDeCE9E1c8933f0Cb).
+- Create a Funding smart contract linked to the DAO and Project Manager Account Managers (Funding Creator Json Interface, address 0x6a547DD969DCc095BDAE304aDeCE9E1c8933f0Cb).

+- Create, vote and execute a new Dao funding proposal to set the Dao rules.

+- Create, vote and execute a new Dao rules proposal to set